How to introduce people in English exercise

 Close

-10. A polite phrase used to say that somebody is 'happy/pleased' to meet somebody again, is
+10. A polite phrase used to say that somebody is 'happy/pleased' to meet somebody they already know, is

 Good to see you again: